 1997 saw the release of Jack Frost (not to be confused with the family film from a year later of the same name).
 Here, a condemned serial killer is involved in a crash with a truck carrying genetic material, which – of course – causes him to mutate into a killer snowman.

-Inspired by the Child’s Play movie, Jack Frost is pretty silly, but the outlandish concept, knowing sexism and a mix of black comedy and horror made it popular enough to spawn a self-mocking sequel!
+Clearly inspired by the Child’s Play movie, Jack Frost is pretty silly, but the outlandish concept, some knowingly unpolitical correctness and a mix of tongue-in-cheek black comedy and horror made it popular enough to spawn a self-mocking sequel!

 Buy Jack Frost on DVD from Amazon.co.uk